Natural-Looking Prosthetic Eyes that Restore Confidence

 Frequently Asked Questions

 We can complete many types of eye and orbital prostheses in 3 days if you want to come and stay near our office.
 If we select a more complex attachment system, it might require just an extra day or two.
-Otherwise, you can arrange to make separate visits.
-We are very flexible and will create a plan that works for you.
-(The magnetic types that attach to bone-anchored posts take longer because of osseointegration time which is 2-3 months)

 No. A lifelike silicone prosthesis is not implanted under your skin or attached to your body permanently.
-Even if it is a bone-anchored (osseointegrated) prosthesis– it must be taken off regularly to be washed and to maintain the cleanliness and health of your skin.
+Even if it is a bone-anchored (osseointegrated) prosthesis, it must be taken off regularly to be washed and to maintain the cleanliness and health of your skin.

 Orbital/eye prosthetics may be retained with adhesive strategies we employ for each client, or adhesive-free methods including anatomical fit, magnetic attachment to abutments or dental devices, or by attaching the prosthesis to glasses.

 We go over all the methods that will work best for you, including osseointegration.
 Your doctor will help determine if osseointegration is appropriate.
-Your preference counts the most, but we make the decision together.

-Osseointegration is when small screws fixated into bone act as permanent anchors for the prosthesis.
 Surgeons we collaborate with place the fixtures, then we use the magnetic components that attach the prosthesis to the fixture posts (abutments).
-We have been refining osseointegration attachment to orbital, nasal, and auricular prostheses since 1984.

-In general, we recommend that you remove your prosthesis at night for cleaning and to allow your skin to breathe.
 Some patients then learn from experience that they can adjust their wearing schedule.
 We provide personalized wear and care instructions for each client.

-Almost all silicone prostheses are washed daily using isopropyl alcohol, detergent soaps like Dawn or Dove, and then rinsed, and kept dry when not in use.
 However, each prosthesis is unique and might require special precautions.
 Ultimately, we will walk you through your daily care plan and provide specific instructions tailored to your unique prosthesis.

 The cost of a silicone orbital prosthesis that includes the ocular or artificial eye component will depend on your specific condition and the wide range of attachment options appropriate for you, including osseointegration.